Just 5% Cause 50% of lawsuits

-Yet still we no one looks beyond expecting authorities to force or persuade or motivate or educate people and institutions to behave in ways that violate their own interests?
-In the end people and institutions always will pursue their own interests.
+Yet still no one looks beyond expecting authorities to force or persuade or motivate or educate people and institutions to behave in ways that violate their own interests.
+In the end people and institutions always pursue their own interests.
 We cannot change that.
 What we can change is the ability of patients to protect their own interests, which currently they cannot.
 As it says elsewhere on this site, if just 10% of patients become smart that will change everything.

 No one in medicine ever has or ever will tell patients who the dangerous ones are.
-They don't even report serial killers (see Majors for starters).
-And shame on you again if you work in medicine and you don't already know that.
-When I write "Just tell us who they are," about that issue it is only to point out one easy the fix for just one problem if they ever would do just that.
+They don’t even report serial killers (see Majors for starters).
+And shame on you again if you work in medicine and you don’t already know that.
+When I write “Just tell us who they are,” about that issue it is only to point out that one easy the fix for just one problem as if they ever would do just that.
 But they never will.